This essay appears in audio format at the beginning of The Portal Podcast, Episode 34.

 So why do we see the internet turning civil society into an infinite sea of pointless drawn Tic-Tac-Toe style disputes?

 Well, I would say the following: We have weirdly become fearful of anyone accomplishing anything, it seems.
-The goal of many concerned with issues of oppression and justice is to open up any discussion to the vet of the very people who would want to shut down.
+The goal of many concerned with issues of oppression and justice is to open up any discussion to the veto of the very people who would want it shut down.
 An atheist sees every move towards religiosity and a discussion between priests as a step towards the madness of the Crusades, while a priest might view every conversation between progressive atheists as bringing us closer to the atrocities of communism.
 For some reason, a concept of taste that values moderation in both our belief and skepticism has been lost even though it allows us to coexist and make progress with each other.
 Instead, we are now left with a shouting match, as if every recitation of the Lord’s Prayer leads inexorably to the Inquisition, and every questioning of God’s existence must lead to Stalinist show trials.

 So this is my concern: when we insist on tearing each other to shreds or look to shackle our interlocutors with rules about what they can and cannot say or do, we are really looking to reestablish some concept of shared taste in a much bigger world.
-We want to be able to communicate that, of course, Pushkin and Tagora were much more important writers than Ogden Nash, or that Stephen Hawking was not nearly as important to physics as Dirac, without much of an argument.
+We want to be able to communicate that, of course, Pushkin and Tagore were much more important writers than Ogden Nash, or that Stephen Hawking was not nearly as important to physics as Dirac, without much of an argument.
 We are so tempted to want to communicate that between JS Bach and Weird Al Yankovic, only one of them is of timeless importance.
 Yet we have all learned exactly what will ensue in any open forum that is sufficiently large and diverse.
-You can likely hear the voice already: “Just who were you and What gives you the right to make such sweeping generalizations?”
+You can likely hear the voice already: “Just who are you and what gives you the right to make such sweeping generalizations?”

 A world that cannot distinguish via taste whether a word is being said hatefully with contempt or being used clinically incorrectly in a scholarly context, needs the childlike concept of the “N-word” to make sure that taste never enters into the discussion of George Carlin, Richard Pryor, Gilbert and Sullivan or Mark Twain.